CodistoConnect/CodistoConnect-WooCommerce/readme.txt

 == Changelog ==

+= 1.2.1 - 22/04/2016 =

+* switched http headers over to be codisto specific to avoid collision with other extensions

+= 1.2.0 - 21/04/2016 =

+* handle missing _GET variables during registrations

+= 1.1.99 - 21/04/2016 =

+* tested against wordpress 4.5

+= 1.1.98 - 04/04/2016 =

+* fallback to get_product defined in earlier versions of WooCommerce if wc_get_product is not defined

+= 1.1.97 - 04/04/2016 =

+* handle older versions of wordpress by not assuming wp_json_encode

+= 1.1.96 - 30/03/2016 =

+* shift to full size image download - wp_get_attachment_image_src takes a default 2nd arg of 'thumbnail' which is now overriden to 'full'

+= 1.1.95 - 30/03/2016 =

+* had trouble updating wordpress svn so bumped version number

+= 1.1.94 - 30/03/2016 =

+* fix rewrite rules to honour the difference between home and site url

 = 1.1.87 - 21/03/2016 =

 * Initial public release

-= 1.1.94 - 30/03/2016 =

-* fix rewrite rules to honour the difference between home and site url

-= 1.1.95 - 30/03/2016 =

-* had trouble updating wordpress svn so bumped version number

-= 1.1.96 - 30/03/2016 =

-* shift to full size image download - wp_get_attachment_image_src takes a default 2nd arg of 'thumbnail' which is now overriden to 'full'

-= 1.1.97 - 04/04/2016 =

-* handle older versions of wordpress by not assuming wp_json_encode

-= 1.1.98 - 04/04/2016 =

-* fallback to get_product defined in earlier versions of WooCommerce if wc_get_product is not defined

-= 1.1.99 - 21/04/2016 =

-* tested against wordpress 4.5

-= 1.2.0 - 21/04/2016 =

-* handle missing _GET variables during registrations